Prince Maximilian of Saxony (1870–1951): Professor

 In January 1899 Prince Maximilian graduated Doctor of Theology from the University of Würzburg.
 After working as a pastor at a church in Nuremberg, on 21 August 1900 Prince Maximilian accepted the post of Professor of Canon Law at the University of Fribourg.

 In late 1910 Prince Maximilian caused controversy by publishing an article in an ecclesiastical periodical on the union of the Eastern and Roman churches.
 Prince Maximilian argued that the six dogmas should be waived in order to facilitate the return of the Eastern to the Catholic Church.
 Consequently, upon the article he went to see Pope Pius X to explain, and as a result of the meeting agreed to retract the article and signed a declaration acknowledging errors in it.
 It was announced that he had renewed his full and unconditional adhesion to the doctrines of the Catholic Church.

 War

 During the First World War Prince Maximilian served as an Army chaplain and in this capacity he attended to wounded soldiers, gave unction to the dying and said mass while under shell fire.
 He was liked by the French prisoners of war as he also dedicated himself to their welfare.
 He also used the international bureau in Geneva to send word to the families of the French prisoners.

 Following the German Empire's defeat in the war his brother King Frederick Augustus III was forced to abdicate as the monarchy was abolished.

 Death

-Prince Maximilian died in Fribourg, Switzerland, as the last surviving grandchild of Queen Maria II and King Fernando II of Portugal, and last great-grandchild of Pedro IV of Portugal & I of Brazil.
+Prince Maximilian died in Fribourg, Switzerland, as the last surviving grandchild of Queen Maria II and King Fernando II of Portugal, and the last great-grandchild of Pedro IV of Portugal & I of Brazil.